Kool Aid Pickles (Easy Salty Sweet Koolickles)

 Tried this recipe?Let us know how it was!

-kool aid pickles -pin
+titled image (and shown): kool aid pickles recipe

-Originally published July 2023, updated and republished July 2024
+Originally published July 2023, updated and republished August 2025

 Disclosure: Posts may contain affiliate links.
 If you purchase a product through an affiliate link your price will remain the same and The Slow Roasted Italian will automatically receive a small commission.
 Thank you for supporting us, it helps us keep creating new recipes.